telerik/blazor-docs/knowledge-base/drawer-sync-selected-item.md

 ## Description
 I'm using the Drawer component for navigation purposes.

-A click on a drawer item calls the sub page as intended.
+A click on a Drawer item calls the sub page as intended.

 However if I call a sub page directly by URL the corresponding drawer item doesn't get selected.